 Project Setup

-You’ll first need to clone the GitHub repository and navigate to the repository:
+Clone the GitHub repository and navigate to it:

 git clone https://github.com/modular/max-llm-book